ritza-co/Codecov/coverage-reports-in-vscode.md

 # Create and view coverage reports in VSCode

 Testing code is a staple of most environments where reliability and predictability are highly valued, however, while tests alone will help ensure that that classes and functions are behaving as expected, they do not give a holistic view of of which parts of the codebase are being tested or not.
-Code coverage helps bridge this gap by generating a report based on the tests that have been run and which parts of the codebase were run during the testing phase, down to the exact lines of code that were run.
+Code coverage helps bridge this gap by generating a report based on the tests that have been run and which parts of the codebase were hit during the testing phase, down to the exact lines of code that were run.

 To properly showcase the value of using code coverage for your projects, this guide will walk you through setting up and viewing code coverage reports in Visual Studio Code (VS Code) for a project that already has test suites set up.
 You will learn how to view code coverage in your editor as well as set up continuous monitoring of coverage metrics.